nsh536/Gemini-Historical-Artifact-Description/README.md

 3.Once the description is generated,it allows the user to download the description.

-## PROJECT DOCUMENTATION
-The link for the project documentation that has more information about this project : https://docs.google.com/document/d/1DkCX8Ejux4Odhm_keixsvAl89EqJtBqD-CzlAg7zynQ/edit?usp=sharing

 ## DEMO VIDEO
 The link for the demo video of the project : https://drive.google.com/file/d/1uSIhLXuTRd06ItEd5Qh1cxO3FftmmduM/view?usp=drivesdk